How to Create a Trend-Setting Shoe and Bag Collection

 There is work in the footwear sector!

-Training is the concrete answer with which we can start a relaunch process of the Italian footwear and confirm its supremacy in the world”, this way Siro Badon, president of Assocalzaturifici, introduces a crucial theme for the shoe sector, a fundamental driving force of the Italian economy.
+Training is the concrete answer with which we can start a relaunch process of the Italian footwear and confirm its supremacy in the world”, this way Siro Badon, ex-president of Assocalzaturifici, introduces a crucial theme for the shoe sector, a fundamental driving force of the Italian economy.
 In political debates today there is much talk […]

-Training is the concrete answer with which we can start a relaunch process of the Italian footwear and confirm its supremacy in the world”, this way Siro Badon, president of Assocalzaturifici, introduces a crucial theme for the shoe sector, a fundamental driving force of the Italian economy.
+Training is the concrete answer with which we can start a relaunch process of the Italian footwear and confirm its supremacy in the world”, this way Siro Badon, ex-president of Assocalzaturifici, introduces a crucial theme for the shoe sector, a fundamental driving force of the Italian economy.

 In political debates today there is much talk of relaunching work in Italy, especially for young people.
 Solutions do not seem easy to find, although in many sectors, especially in the manufacturing sector, the demand for new talents does not lack.